Artist: James McNeill Whistler (United States, 1834-1903)

-Oil paint and gold leaf on canvas, leather, and wood
+Oil paint and gold leaf on canvas, leather, mosaic tile, and wood

 H x W x D (overall): 421.6 x 613.4 x 1026.2 cm (166 x 241 1/2 x 404 in)

 Freer: The Peacock Room Comes to America

 Freer Gallery of Art and Arthur M. Sackler Gallery